Amdocs (NASDAQ:DOX) Updates FY 2021 Earnings Guidance

-Amdocs (NASDAQ:DOX) last released its quarterly earnings results on Tuesday, August 3rd.
-The technology company reported $1.35 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.18 by $0.17.
-Amdocs had a net margin of 16.44% and a return on equity of 15.98%.
-The business had revenue of $1.07 billion during the quarter, compared to analyst estimates of $1.06 billion.
-During the same period last year, the business earned $1.07 EPS.
-The business’s revenue was up 3.9% on a year-over-year basis.
-Analysts anticipate that Amdocs will post 4.46 EPS for the current year.

-Separately, Oppenheimer raised their price objective on shares of Amdocs from $84.00 to $99.00 and gave the stock an outperform rating in a report on Thursday, August 5th.
+Separately, Oppenheimer lifted their price target on shares of Amdocs from $84.00 to $99.00 and gave the stock an outperform rating in a research note on Thursday, August 5th.

 About Amdocs